 2. Malta’s Citizenship by Investment Programme

-The time frame varies based on the specific investment amount, which means that those who make larger investments can expect a quicker process.
-Moreover, this pathway not only grants citizenship but also provides access to the advantages of being an EU citizen.
+The duration changes depending on the amount of investment, indicating that those who make larger investments can anticipate a faster completion.
+Furthermore, this route not only grants citizenship but also allows for the benefits of being an EU citizen.

 Investment Requirements